roverandrew/solarSavings/README.md

 Cost of standard roof = (cost of standard roof type per m^2) x (roof area) Further information on determining the cost of a standard roof type and the roof area can be found below.

+These are the different types of "normal" roofs, that the solar panel roof will be compared to.
+- The "slate" roof choice represents a roof that costs $242CAD/m^2.<br>
+- The "tile" roof choice represents a roof that costs $169CAD/m^2.<br>
+- The "asphalt" roof choice represents a roof that costs $93CAD/m^2.<br>

+    Average roofing costs were derived from data available on Home Advisor and Homewyse.
+In each case, there is a wide range of roofing costs, for each roof type     it's respective midpoint cost is used.
+Ranges for roof tile types from Home Advisor were derived using information from roofing contractors that included all     equivalent components of a Solar Roof (such as installation labor, materials, existing roof tear-off, and underlayment).

 ### Standard Roof Type
 Roofs can be made from different materials and with differing materials comes different costs.
 To account for this the cost of a solar shingle roof can be compared to that of different traditional roof types.<br>
 These are the different types of "normal" roofs, that the solar panel roof will be compared to.<br>